We will be closed June 8–12, 2026 while attending CEU classes to further our education and stay current in our industry.

 The Facts About Chimneys and House Fires

-We get it: life gets busy, and things like scheduling proactive chimney services often fall to the wayside.
+We get it: life gets busy, and things like scheduling proactive chimney services often falls to the wayside.
 But, if you have a flame-producing heating appliance and especially if you use it regularly, staying on top of its maintenance can be the difference between life and death.

 The U.S. Fire Administration’s (USFA’s) National Fire Incident Reporting System collected the following data: